This post is also available in: PortuguĂŞs

 Time in Grotta della Poesia: half-day activity

 A piece of the cliff – but not the edge – fell off, forming a wonderful natural swimming pool of seawater.
 The Grotta della Poesia is of extraordinary beauty and it cannot stay out of your Puglia itinerary.
-Have a look on the aerial video we did from there!
+Have a look at the aerial video we did from there!

 Gallipoli